sol-projects/sol-sensors/README.md

 SOL Sensors is a collection of programs and libraries for Windows and Linux meant for fetching information from hardware sensors on Windows and Linux.

 The website for this project can be found on sol-projects.github.io/sensors/home.html.
+It hosts tutorials and more information about the project, including how to compile it and include it into your projects.

 ## Functionality
 ### Linux